islamux/web-scrapping-fmovie.to/Readme.md

 ![img](https://github.com/nibukdk/web-scrapping-fmovie.to/blob/master/Imgs/yr_rank_most_watched_mv.png)

 **Coding Logic:** *Lets Rank the year using pd.Rank with "min" being the highest rank.
-We know that lower the value higher the rank, however, plotting will show opposite.Lets subtract all values by 60 as max value being 42.
+We know that lower the value higher the rank(from code), however, plotting will show opposite.Lets subtract all values by 60 as max value being 42.
 By doing so smallest rank becomes highest and gets biggest size in plot.*

 Year 1991 is ranked highest, while 1996 is lowest which is 42.